PGR Development Fund

 Do you have an idea for a short-term event, workshop or initiative that could benefit Bristol PGRs?
 You could make it happen with an award of up to £500 from our PGR Development Fund.

-If you have any questions about the PGR Development Fund, please contact the Bristol Doctoral College.
+The deadline for applications is 5pm on Friday 29 November 2019.
+If you have any questions about the PGR Development Fund, please contact Dr Elizabeth Mamali.

 Projects supported by the 2018-19 fund

 Thank you to everyone who applied for funding from the 2018-19 fund.